NOTE: Distributing iOS apps in-house requires an Apple Enterprise Developer license.

 Initially, the admin purchases an app from the store or adds an enterprise app to the private store.
 The MDM server synchronizes data from the Business Store and obtains the license and app.
 The client device downloads the app and license from the MDM server, and the app is installed on the device.

-Install Apps Offline
+Method 5: Install Apps Offline

 Microsoft has introduced an offline app installation method for those users who don’t have a Windows Store account, those who do not have Active Directory account and the employees of those organizations which use imaging for managing devices.
-Such apps do need an offline license, and can be obtained by checking the box named “Allow disconnected (offline) licensing for organizations” at the time of obtaining the license for an application.
+Such apps do need an offline license and can be obtained by checking the box named “Allow disconnected (offline) licensing for organizations” at the time of obtaining the license for an application.

 Offline apps are used to distribute over a network such as the network of an organization.
 Apps can also be deployed on devices which are not connected to the internet.
 For deploying an offline app to a device, the following files are required:

 The framework can be downloaded from the store.
-The framework is used to support the app package, and only one copy of framework is required for an app.
+The framework is used to support the app package, and only one copy of the framework is required for an app.

 App licenses are of two types – encoded and unencoded.
 Encoded licenses are purchased when an app is distributed over MDM server or when imaging is used.
 The unencoded license is used when transferring apps using DISM (Deployment Image Servicing and Management).
 While downloading an app, select the type of license and select the option “Generate Licenses” and download the license.